Dracula's Daughter

 going through various ideas and scripts - initially trying to get Dracula

-legal ownership issues and the Movie Codes brought on by the Breen Office,
+ownership issues and the Movie Codes brought on by the Breen Office, it took

-it took five years.
-As Tom Weaver writes in his great book Universal Horrors,
+five years.
+As Tom Weaver writes in his great book Universal Horrors, the

-vampire.
-But damn - Breen shot all this down and it was back to the drawing
+But damn - Breen shot all this down and it was back to the drawing board.

-film - moody, evocative but rarely scary - and I thought with a rushed ending
+this film - moody, evocative but rarely scary - and I thought with a rushed

-that sucked the air out of the film.
-The studio had cut the budget a lot
+ending that sucked the air out of the film.
+The studio had cut the budget

-and so perhaps they just didn't have the funds for the big ending the film
+a lot and so perhaps they just didn't have the funds for the big ending the

 of that period.
 I needed a little more graphic blood and gore but the camera